Kotor, Montenegro Port Guide

 - Comfortable walking shoes for exploring the Old Town and hiking to the fortress.

-- Sunscreen and a hat for protection from the sun during summer excursions.
+- Sunscreen and sunglasses for protection against the sun during summer months.

 - A reusable water bottle to stay hydrated while exploring.